Marlins vs. Royals Player Props Betting Odds

 Arraez Stats

-- Arraez has 83 hits with 15 doubles, a triple, a home run, 19 walks and 29 RBI.
-He's also stolen one base.
+- Arraez has 15 doubles, a triple, a home run, 19 walks and 30 RBI (85 total hits).
+He has stolen one base.

-- Arraez hopes to build on a three-game hitting streak in this matchup.
-During his last five outings he is hitting .579 with four doubles, a walk and nine RBI.
+- Arraez hopes to build on a four-game hitting streak in this matchup.
+During his last five outings he is hitting .571 with four doubles, a walk and nine RBI.

 Arraez Recent Games